Riemannian metrics on differentiable stacks: Lie groupoids fibrations

 \item If $G\toto M$ is a Lie groupoid, then the projections $TG\to G$ and $T^*G\to G$ are fibrations of the tangent and cotangent groupoids over $G$.
 More generally, for any VB-groupoid $\Gamma\to G$ (see, e.g., \cite{bcdh}) the projection is a fibration.

-\item If $\phi:\tilde G\to G$ is a Morita map such that $\phi^{(0)}$ is a surjective submersion, then $\phi$ is a fibration.
-Morita fibrations play an important role in the theory of differentiable stacks.
-We will come back to them in section \ref{sec:Morita:maps}. \end{examples}
+\item Morita maps play an important role in the theory of differentiable stacks.
+We will study them in section \ref{sec:stack}.
+If $\phi:\tilde G\to G$ is a Morita map such that $\phi^{(0)}$ is a surjective submersion, then $\phi$ is a fibration. \end{enumerate} \end{examples}

-We say that a map $\phi:G\to G'$ is a {\bf $k$-submersion} if $\phi^{(k)}$ is a submersion.
-It is easy to see that a $k$-submersion is also a $(k-1)$-submersion, and that a fibration is a $k$-submersion for every $k$.
-By a standard transversality criterion (cf. \cite[A]{bcdh}), the groupoid-theoretic {\bf fiber product} of a 1-submersion $\phi$ and any other groupoid map exists and is good, in the sense that their objects and arrows are embedded submanifolds with the expected dimension.
+If $\phi:\tilde G\to G$ is a fibration then $\phi^{(k)}$ is a submersion for every $k$.
+Moreover, by a standard transversality criterion (cf. \cite[A]{bcdh}), the groupoid-theoretic {\bf fiber product} of $\phi$ and any other groupoid map exists and is well-behaved with respect to the topologies and the tangent spaces.
 In such a fiber product,

-if $\phi$ is a $k$-submersion or a fibration, then the same holds for its {\bf base-change} $\psi$.
+if $\phi$ is a fibration, then the same holds for its {\bf base-change} $\psi$.